DanieleFi/ADMThirdHomework/README.md

 The repository consists of the following files:
 1. __`Homework 3 - group #19.ipynb`__:
-	> A Jupyter notebook which provides the solutions to all research questions.
+     > A Jupyter notebook which provides the following:

        Search Engine 1 - Conjunctive query
-			* The first Search Engine evaluated queries based on the `description` and `title` of each document.
+    	    The first Search Engine evaluated queries based on the `description` and `title` of each document.

        Search Engine 2 - Conjunctive query & Ranking score
-			* In the new Search Engine, given a query, top-k documents related to the query should be returned sorted based on the calculated _Cosine similarity_
+	   In the new Search Engine, given a query, top-k documents related to the query should be returned sorted based on the calculated _Cosine similarity_

 2. __`functions.py`__:
       > A python script which provides all the functions used in the `Homework 3 - group #19.ipynb` notebook.

 All the documents were preprocessed by